digitalocean/digitalocean-cloud-controller-manager/README.md

 ### Run Locally

-If you want to run `digitalocean-cloud-controller-manager` locally against a particular cluster, keep your kubeconfig ready and start the binary in the main package-hosted directory like this:
+If you want to run `digitalocean-cloud-controller-manager` locally against a particular cluster, then keep your kubeconfig ready and start the binary in the main package-hosted directory like this:

 ```bash